 Peer review panels established in each of the 11 regions to review all urgent status listings for liver and heart candidates.
 The RRB reviews justification forms submitted by each center transplant hospital documenting the severity of the candidate's illness and justifies the status at which the candidate is listed.

-888 Liver RRBs review listings for all liver candidates in Status 1, special case exceptions for MELD/PELD exception requests for heart candidates in pediatric Status 1A and 1B heart candidates and adult status 1, 2, 3, and 4 and special case heart candidates in pediatric 1B.
-These boards also consider appeals of
+Liver RRBs review listings for all liver candidates in Status 1, special case exceptions for MELD/PELD liver candidates, and hepatocellular carcinoma (HCC) candidates.
+Thoracic Heart RRBs review listings exception requests for heart candidates in pediatric Sstatus 1A and 1B heart candidates and adult status 1, 2, 3, and 4 and special case heart candidates in pediatric 1B.
+These boards also consider appeals of cases initially refused for a particular medical urgency status.